 (To receive Pastor Harris’ weekly sermons via e-mail, Click Here)

-(If you would like to download the PowerPoint presentation for this sermon, Click Here – The Trinue God)
+(To download the PowerPoint presentation for this sermon, Click Here – The Triune God)

 Pastor Scott L. Harris

 Grace Bible Church, NY

 The Triune God

 Let me begin this morning by briefly summarizing what I spoke to you about last week concerning God’s character and nature.
 Many of you were not here due to either sickness or travel, and what I want to speak on this morning is dependent on understanding at least few basic truths about God.
 (See: The Incomprehensible God)

 We start with a working definition for Him.
 “God is a spirit who is infinite and eternal in His being, perfect and unchangeable in His attributes, and in Whom all things have their source, support and end.”
 This definition alone demonstrates that God is something completely different from man.
 Many of His attributes do not exist in man at all because He is infinite in all respects.
 One consequence of this is that we cannot fully comprehend Him for we are but finite creatures.
 We are entrapped in the time space continuum but God encompasses it existing outside of it and permeating it all at the same time.
 In addition, because God made man in His image, He has placed some shared attributes within man, but man’s sin has greatly tarnished and diminished them so that even in these God is very different from man.
 That means it is blasphemous for man to project upon God his own characteristics for such thoughts would be false ideas about God.